pagkly/Zed/Investopedia3/Unemployment Insurance.md

 Individuals file claims in the state where they worked.
 A participant may file claims by phone or on the state unemployment insurance agency's website.
 After the first application, it generally takes two to three weeks for the processing and approval of a claim.

 After approval of a claim, the participant must either file weekly or biweekly reports that test or confirm their employment situation.
 Reports must be submitted to remain eligible for benefit payments.
-An unemployed worker cannot refuse work during a week, and on each weekly or bi-weekly claim, they must report any income that they earned from [freelance or consulting gigs](https://www.investopedia.com/terms/f/freelancer.asp).
+An unemployed worker cannot refuse work during a week, and on each weekly or bi-weekly claim, they must report any income that they earned from [[freelance or consulting gigs]](https://www.investopedia.com/terms/f/freelancer.asp).

 ### $2 trillion